-Talk to staff in the department(s) you wish to transfer to.
+You should talk to staff in the department(s) you wish to transfer to.
 You could also talk to students on the programme to make sure that it is the right option for you.

-You can only transfer into a different department/programme if that department/programme has sufficient spaces left and is willing to offer you a place.
+There is no automatic right to transfer programmes.
+You can only transfer into a different department or programme if there is sufficient space and they are willing to offer you a place.